Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Disable-AzAdvisorRecommendation.md

 Type          : Microsoft.Advisor/suppressions
 ```

-Create a suppression for the given recomendation name with a default-SuppressionName and default days as -1.
+Create a suppression for the given recommendation name with a default-SuppressionName and default days as -1.

 ### Example 2
 ```powershell